eamelink/learning-java/projects/01-getting-started.md

 Make your application also print the classification of the BMI (underweight, healthy, overweight, obese, etc.).

+Use the 'jansi' library to color the output.
+A healthy BMI should give a green message, obese red and in between something yellow or orange!

 Add JUnit as a dependency to your application.

 Create a unit test for the BMI calculation method.